hannanmumtaz/SimpleIdentityServer.Samples/Documentation/OpenId/uiCustomization.md

+In SimpleIdentityServer, some default Razor views are embedded with the UI components.
+Besides, the UI can be customized by adding custom views to the Areas folder.

-# OPENID UI customization
+# SimpleIdentityServer default UI

-The OPENID UI can easily be customized thanks to the behavior of the Razor view engine.
-By default it is trying to get the view from the folder `Views\*\*.cshtml`.
-If the file doesn't exist then the engine retrieves the view from the DLL.
-In SimpleIdServer default views have been embedded in the UI components.

-In the current version `3.0.0.3` there are four nuget packages who contains embedded views :
+Starting from version `3.0.0.3` there are four nuget packages which contain embedded views :

 | Nuget package                                   | Description                                                                                             |
 | ----------------------------------------------- | ------------------------------------------------------------------------------------------------------- |